 PS1509 introduces you to major concepts and theories in psychology to provide you with a strong understanding of human mind and behaviour.
-You will attend lectures on evolution & emotion, social, and sensation & perception and participate in workshops where you work in a team and debate topics related to the material covered in your lectures such as “should teenagers be held responsible for the crimes they commit?”.
-Studying psychology is beneficial to a range of careers such as management, finance and counselling, to name but a few.
+You attend lectures on evolution & emotion, developmental psychology, and sensation & perception and participate in workshops where you work in a team and debate topics related to the material covered in lectures such as “should teenagers be held responsible for the crimes they commit?”.
+Studying psychology is beneficial to a range of careers such as management, finance and counselling, to name a few.
 Psychology regularly tops employers’ lists of producing the most employable graduates.

 Chemistry plays an important role in the life sciences, explaining the shapes and properties of biomolecules, and helping to provide an understanding of how biological processes work at a molecular level.

 The shapes and function of important biomolecules will be covered.
 Organic molecule reaction mechanisms will give insight into how different types of molecules can be synthesised.
 The energetics and importance of equilibrium in driving reactions will be covered.